Political Differences: The New Dealbreaker for Teen Relationships

 Steven Chervony ‘26 said, “I think it's important to allow some disagreements to happen and not separate yourself from everyone you disagree with.”

-Our Argus poll showed that conservative students were generally more open to dating across party lines, with 56% willing to date a Democrat.
+A poll we conducted (see below) showed that conservative students were generally more open to dating across party lines, with 56% willing to date a Democrat.
 However, only 23% of liberal students were willing to date a Republican.

 Junior Kiran Ishtiaq explained, “I believe that Republicans and conservatives do not have the same values as liberals and Democrats.
 It would be difficult to find common ground on important subjects, such as if I were to want an abortion.”